dannybouwers/trala/README.md

 - `service`: The router name to match (required)
 - `display_name`: Custom display name (optional)
 - `icon`: Icon override (optional)
+- `group`: Group override (optional) - Forces the service into a specific group, overriding automatic grouping

 When using a filename from the selfh.st icon repository, you can specify files with the following extensions: